 2 – Saltbox or Quaker Shed

-A saltbox shed is another popular style of shed.
+A saltbox shed is another popular shed style.
 It features a triangular shape and a somewhat steep roof slope.
 Many low-level windows are strategically located on the exterior of the shed for extra light and ventilation.

 The Quaker shed is a larger and sturdier version of the saltbox shed.
 Like the saltbox shed, the Quaker shed is designed with a triangle shape in mind.